Quick Facts - MS in Nutrition for Wellness

 - 3.25 in prerequisite coursework (all classes listed as specific prerequisites)

-- 3.25 cumulative GPA in science prerequisites with a B or better in Human Physiology, Organic Chemistry, Biochemistry and Microbiology
+- 3.25 cumulative GPA in science prerequisites with a B or better in Human Physiology, Organic Chemistry, and Biochemistry

 - 3.0 in nutrition coursework